anthony0tran/faabBot/README.md

 # faabBot by Anthony

 ## 1. How to use.
-Insert the following values into the console when asked for a URL:
+Insert the following values into the console when asked for an URL:
 - The URL of the item page.
   ```
   https://www.example.com/goods/xxxxxxx